Are there wild leopards in the Western Cape of South Africa?

 These smaller leopards are not considered a threat to people and not one incidence of attack has been reported.
 The Cape leopards are small when compared to other leopards, weighing in at half the size of their relatives in Kruger National Park.
 Of course, leopards can be dangerous, especially if they are protecting their young, but given their low population density and shy nature, coupled with their smaller size, the leopards are the most vulnerable species in this equation.

-So, you can relax on your stoep in the mountains, because the chances of coming across one of these rare cats are highly slim and nobody has been hurt by a Cape leopard to date.
+So, you can relax on your stoep in the mountains because the chances of coming across one of these rare cats are highly slim, and nobody has been hurt by a Cape leopard to date.
 There's no need to fear being ambushed by a hungry leopard unless you're a rock hyrax or klipspringer.

-Leopard in BaviaanskloofLeopard in Baviaanskloof by J Buckle
+Leopard in Baviaanskloof by J Buckle

 Would you rather be a leopard or a sheep?

 The major threats to the survival of leopard populations in southern regions of South Africa are habitat loss, population fragmentation and human-wildlife conflict, much like many other threatened species across Africa.
 The main adversary to leopard survival is sheep farming on private land.
-In the Cape, sheep are however less likely to fall prey to leopards, than leopards likely to be killed by farmers.
+In the Cape, sheep are, however, less likely to fall prey to leopards than leopards likely to be killed by farmers.

 Sheep farmers sustain regular losses to predators, including leopards, and retaliate by killing them off to protect their livestock.
 Research is being conducted to establish the extent to which leopards pose a threat and find effective methods to reduce livestock fatalities without killing the predators.

-What's being done to conserve leopards?
+What's being done to conserve leopards in the Western Cape?

 Both the Cape Leopard Trust and the Landmark Foundation work with farmers to find sustainable solutions that address livestock losses through predation, by leopards and other wild predators.
 Getting private landowners on board, shifting attitudes and changing responses to locally occurring leopards are key factors in saving the remaining leopards.
-Both leopard trust and non-profit organisations are involved in leopard research, collaring and tracking leopards as part of their efforts to understand and manage leopard populations.
+Both leopard trust and non-profit organizations are involved in leopard research, collaring, and tracking leopards as part of their efforts to understand and manage leopard populations.

-Collared leopard, South AfricaCollared leopard, South Africa by The Cape Leopard Trust
+Collared leopard, South Africa by The Cape Leopard Trust

 The Cape Leopard Trust focuses on field studies and research in nature reserves and surrounding land in the Western Cape, using camera traps and GPS collars.
 The Landmark Foundation has collared some 24 leopards as part of its extensive research project in numerous privately owned areas.
 The latter is involved with rescuing leopards and reducing harm where leopards are being persecuted (through gin-traps, poisoning and hunting) and reports 41 cases where leopards have been rescued from death, but 43 cases where leopards have died.